Ewostatewos: Influence on the Orthodox Tewahedo

 After his death, his students and disciples continued to advocate Ewostatewos' religious views.
-When Ewostatewos left Eritrea, he had entrusted his community to his senior disciple, Absadi, who had a difficult time keeping the community together until the other disciples returned to Eritrea after a 14-year absence.
-Together they helped him establish a community at Debre Mariam in Eritrea.
+When Ewostatewos left Medri Bahri, he had entrusted his community to his senior disciple, Absadi, who had a difficult time keeping the community together until the other disciples returned to Medri Bahri after a 14-year absence.
+Together they helped him establish a community at Debre Mariam in Medri Bahri.
 His followers later spread across northern Ethiopia, founding new monasteries that not only promoted Ewostatewos' interpretation of the Sabbath but created a religious hierarchy that was independent of the Abuna.
 Their persistence eventually led to their success in 1450 at the Council of Debre Mitmaq in Tegulet, where Emperor Zara Yaqob was able to convince the Egyptian leadership to acquiesce to this observance.

 James Bruce notes that the leader of this order, at the time of his visit to Ethiopia, was the abbot of Mahebar Selassie, in the northwestern corner of that country.